IOS-101-GROUP4-SPR24/MUSIC_IOS_APP/README.md

 - Integrating with Apple Music API to access a vast music library and adding features like playing previews of songs.
 - Enhancing the app with additional iOS features, such as widgets for quick access to music recommendations or using Core Location for location-based event suggestions.

+# Milestone 2 Deliverables Checklist

+- [ ] Updated readme.md with new features implemented and NEW video with new features

 ## Schema